Anthem of the Estonian Soviet Socialist Republic: Background

-The anthem was presented to the central government of the USSR in May 1944, three months after the Presidium of the Supreme Soviet of the USSR had issued a decree on 3 February 1944, on the Anthems of the Soviet Republics.
+The anthem was presented to the central government of the USSR in May 1944, three months after the Presidium of the Supreme Soviet of the USSR had issued the decree "On the Anthems of the Soviet Republics" on 3 February 1944.

-The melody of the anthem was composed by Gustav Ernesaks, and the lyrics written by Johannes Semper.
-The anthems of the Estonian SSR, the Karelo-Finnish SSR, and the Georgian SSR were the only Soviet regional anthems which did not mention either Russia (country) or the Russians (people) anywhere in the lyrics.
-After the Soviet dictator Joseph Stalin died in 1953, during the following period of de-Stalinization in the USSR, on 21 July 1956, the third stanza of the anthem of the Estonian SSR was officially changed to remove all mentions of Stalin.
+The melody was composed by Gustav Ernesaks, and the lyrics were written by Johannes Semper.
+The anthems of the Estonian SSR, the Karelo-Finnish SSR, and the Georgian SSR were the only Soviet regional anthems that did not mention either Russia or the Russians (people) in their lyrics.